 Here are the most common signs of a bad alternator

-1. Squealing, Growling, Or Other Noises From The Engine Bay
+1. Noises from the Engine Bay

 As the alternator spins, its bearings allow the attached components to rotate.
 In some instances, if the bearing does not properly fit or becomes worn down (or if another part is damaged), it could cause odd sounds to occur.

 A seized rotor causes the vehicle to make a loud, grinding sound.
 Pay special attention to the sounds your car makes; it will alert you of any potential areas of concern and what’s going on within your vehicle as it happens so your mechanic can address and fix them accordingly.

 A bad alternator can cause a car battery to be drained as it does not recharge it.
 This will lead to a vehicle not being able to start.

 It is not a typical symptom as there are a lot of different possibilities that can cause a car not to start.
 It could be related to the alternator or battery or any other problems such as a bad spark plug or a bad starter, to name a few.